"Learning from the Future" Symposium

 Brand-new workshops

-The team at the Center for Educational Innovation, in collaboration with the Louvain Learning Lab, the Catholic University of Lille, and the National Center for Arts and Crafts, has proposed several new workshop sessions focused on three main themes that outline the key stages of educational transformation from 2010 to 2031.
+The team at the Center for Support of Pedagogical Innovations, in collaboration with the Louvain Learning Lab, the Catholic University of Lille, and the National Center for Arts and Crafts, has proposed several innovative workshop sessions focused on three main themes that outline the key stages of the pedagogical transformation from 2010 to 2031.
 “The goal is to learn from the past 10 years, examine teaching and student practices, and identify the various challenges in order to generate relevant questions for the next 10 years , ” explains Brigitte Lundin, Director of the CSIP at the University of Montpellier.

 Better prepare for the future

-Finally, graphic facilitators helped bring to life a massive summary of the futuristic brainstorming workshops.
-These creative sessions energized the group’s work and sparked innovative ideas about the future of higher education, with all its challenges and transformations.
+Finally, the presence of graphic facilitators made it possible to unveil a giant summary of the futuristic brainstorming workshops.
+These creative sessions energized the group work and sparked innovative ideas about the future of higher education, with all its challenges and transformations.
 These two days of reflection and discussion concluded with a roundtable on international perspectives and future directions.“The future is here, and it starts now!” concluded Brigitte Lundin.
-See you next time in 2022.
+Next meeting in 2022.